65 Math

 This text covers several topics in the foundations of mathematics (logic, sets, relations, functions and cardinality) and introduces the reader to many techniques of mathematical proof (direct, indirect, contradiction, contrapositive, mathematical induction, combinatorial proofs and magic).
 There are amusing quotations at the start of each chapter.

-How We Got from There to Here: A Story of Real Analysis (CC BY-NC-SA) by Robert Rogers, and Eugene Boman
+How We Got from There to Here: A Story of Real Analysis by Robert Rogers, and Eugene Boman (CC BY-NC-SA).

 This book covers the major topics typically addressed in an introductory undergraduate course in real analysis in their historical order.
 Written with the student in mind, the book provides guidance for transforming an intuitive understanding into rigorous mathematical arguments.
 For example, in addition to more traditional problems, major theorems are often stated and a proof is outlined.
 The student is then asked to fill in the missing details as a homework problem.

-Introducing Mathematical Biology (CC BY) by Alex Best
+Introducing Mathematical Biology by Alex Best (CC BY).

 Mathematical modelling plays an increasingly important role in almost any area of life sciences, and this interactive textbook focuses on the areas of population ecology, infectious diseases, immunology and cell dynamics, gene networks and pharmacokinetics.
 It is aimed at anyone who is interested in learning about how to model biological systems, including undergraduate and postgraduate mathematics students who have not studied mathematical biology before, life-sciences students with an interest in modelling, and post-16 mathematics students interested in university-level material.
 Some mathematical knowledge is assumed, and the mathematical models used are all in the form of ordinary differential equations.

-Introduction to Complex Numbers (CC BY) by Mokhithi, M. & Shock, J.
+Introduction to Complex Numbers by Mokhithi, M. & Shock, J. (CC BY).

 This is an introduction to the mathematics of complex numbers, starting from the very basics of their definitions, up to proving theorems for polynomials.
 The text covers everything required of most first-year mathematics courses on complex numbers with proofs, where appropriate.

-An Introduction to the Theory of Numbers (CC BY) by Leo Moser
+An Introduction to the Theory of Numbers by Leo Moser (CC BY).

 This book, which presupposes familiarity only with the most elementary concepts of arithmetic (divisibility properties, greatest common divisor, etc.), is an expanded version of a series of lectures for graduate students on elementary number theory.
 Topics include: Compositions and Partitions; Arithmetic Functions; Distribution of Primes; Irrational Numbers; Congruences; Diophantine Equations; Combinatorial Number Theory; and Geometry of Numbers.
 Three sections of problems (which include exercises as well as unsolved problems) complete the text.

-Intermediate Algebra I (CC-BY) by Pooja Gupta
+Intermediate Algebra I by Pooja Gupta (CC BY).

 This textbook is the second part of three texts that are aligned with the British Columbia Adult Basic Education learning outcomes for Mathematics: Intermediate Level Algebra.
 The textbook focuses on topics: Ratio, Proportion, and Percent, Measurement, Perimeter, Area, and Volume and Trigonometry, while addressing the needs of students with diverse backgrounds and learning styles.
 Each topic builds upon previously developed material to demonstrate the cohesiveness and structure of mathematics.

-Intermediate Algebra II (CC-BY) by Pooja Gupta
+Intermediate Algebra II by Pooja Gupta (CC BY).

 This textbook is the second part of three texts that are aligned with the British Columbia Adult Basic Education learning outcomes for Mathematics: Intermediate Level Algebra.
 The textbook focuses on topics: Solving First Degree Equations in One Variable, Linear Equations and Graphing, Powers, Roots, and Scientific Notation, and Polynomials, while addressing the needs of students with diverse backgrounds and learning styles.
 Each topic builds upon previously developed material to demonstrate the cohesiveness and structure of mathematics.

-Linear Algebra: A Course for Physicists and Engineers (CC BY-NC-ND) by Arak M. Mathai and Hans J. Haubold
+Linear Algebra: A Course for Physicists and Engineers by Arak M. Mathai and Hans J. Haubold (CC BY-NC-ND).

 This open textbook is meant for courses on space and atmospheric science, remote sensing, geographic information systems, meteorology, climate and satellite communications at UN-affiliated regional centers, various applications of the formal theory are discussed as well.
 These include differential equations, statistics, optimization and some engineering-motivated problems in physics.

-Linear Algebra Done Wrong (CC BY-NC-ND) by Sergei Treil
+Linear Algebra Done Wrong by Sergei Treil (CC BY-NC-ND).

 This text is for a first linear algebra course for mathematically advanced students.
 It is intended for a student who, while not yet very familiar with abstract reasoning, is willing to study more rigorous mathematics that is presented in a “cookbook style” calculus type course.
 Besides being a first course in linear algebra it is also supposed to be a first course introducing a student to rigorous proof, formal definitions—in short, to the style of modern theoretical (abstract) mathematics.

-This is a Canadian created resourceMathematical Analysis I (CC BY) by Elias Zakon
+This is a Canadian created resourceMathematical Analysis I by Elias Zakon (CC BY).

 This text leads the student through the basic topics of Real Analysis.
 Topics include metric spaces, open and closed sets, convergent sequences, function limits and continuity, compact sets, sequences and series of functions, power series, differentiation and integration, Taylor’s theorem, total variation, rectifiable arcs, and sufficient conditions of integrability.
 Well over 500 exercises (many with extensive hints) assist students through the material.

-Mathematical Reasoning: Writing and Proof (CC BY NC-SA) by Ted Sundstrum
+Mathematical Reasoning: Writing and Proof by Ted Sundstrum (CC BY NC-SA).

 This textbook is designed for the first course in the college mathematics curriculum that introduces students to the process of constructing and writing proofs.

-Math in Society from a Diversity and Social Justice Lens by Sherry-Anne McLean ( CC-BY-NC)
+Math in Society from a Diversity and Social Justice Lens by Sherry-Anne McLean ( CC-BY-NC).

 This course was designed to allow students to meet their 100-level quantitative reasoning math credit while also fulfilling college requirements for a course with a diversity and social justice designation.In an attempt to meet students where they are, each section of the textbook has a way that students can “learn by watching” or “learn by reading”, according to their preference.
 All concepts are covered using each method.
 Examples used in the text and the videos were designed to be similar, but different — giving students immediate access to additional examples when they need them.